snipp-gg/ShadowPlay/README.md

 ## ⚠️ Disclaimer

 This package is provided "as is" and only for use with [Snipp](https://snipp.gg).
-Users must adhere to the [Terms of Service](https://snipp.gg/terms).
+Users must adhere to the [Terms of Service](https://snipp.gg/terms) and the [Privacy Policy](https://snipp.gg/privacy).